 Let’s look at the recent history of nation-state fragmentation around the world.

-Europeans who lecture the world on democracy and liberalism can’t stay united as one “European Union” despite the common Christian cultural monorail.
-After Brexit many more nations are likely to leave the EU.
-In Spain, Catalonians are restless for a divorce.
 Between 1989 and 1992 Yugoslavia broke into seven pieces.
 In 1991, the USSR gave birth to 15 nations.
-Chechnyans are still demanding separation from Russia.
+Chechnyans can’t stop dreaming of separation from Russia.
+Europeans who lecture the world on democracy and liberalism can’t stay united as one “European Union” despite the common Christian cultural mono-track.
+After Brexit, many more nations are likely to leave the EU.
+In Spain, Catalonians are restless for a divorce.
+In 2011, Sudan broke into two pieces.

-In the past two millenniums, insane “believers” have killed more people in their so-called holy-crusades or holy-jihads than all other wars of the history combined.
-The history of Islamic expansion since the 7th century is nothing but a repetitive tale of human genocide and terror “in the glory of Allah.”
+In the past two millennium, the insane “believers” have killed more people in their so-called holy-crusades or holy-jihads than all other wars of the history combined.
+Religions have grossly devalued human life.
+Since its birth, Islam alone is supposed to have killed 270 million people around the world.
+The history of Islamic expansion is nothing but a repetitive tale of human genocide and terror “in the glory of Allah.”
 For example, explore: 1000 Years of Islamic Jihad in India.

-The highly profound Vedic literature and Upnishads resulted from the experience of countless Yogis and sages of the past; they were adept scientists exploring the inner world through meditational techniques.
-They discovered that everything is interconnected through some divine force that pervades everything and every being – this reality has been also often called God, although not necessary.
-Thus, Indians respect all forms of life as well as nature’s gifts like rivers and mountains; and see humanity as one big family (vasudeva Kutumbakam) – respecting diversities.
-This knowledge permeates throughout India, right from Kashmir to Kanyakumari and Meghalaya to Maharashtra.
+The highly profound Vedic literature resulted from the experience of countless Yogis and sages of the past; they were adept spiritual scientists exploring the inner world through meditational techniques.
+They discovered that everything is interconnected through some divine force that pervades everything and every being – this reality has been also often called God and personified by people in different ways.
+Thus, Indians respect all forms of life as well as appreciate nature’s gifts like rivers and mountains; and see humanity as one big family (vasudeva Kutumbakam).
+In the past, this knowledge has permeated throughout India, right from Kashmir to Kanyakumari and Meghalaya to Maharashtra, and beyond.

 You may also like to explore: World Needs More Dharma, Less Religion!